SurniaUlula/wpsso-schema-json-ld/readme.txt

 **Supports over 495 different Schema types and sub-types:**

-Google Rich Results and Structured Data for Articles, Carousels (aka ItemList), Claim Reviews, Events, FAQ Pages, How-Tos, Images, Local Business / Local SEO, Organizations, Products, Ratings, Recipes, Restaurants, Reviews, Videos, and more.
+Google Rich Results and Structured Data for Articles, Carousels (aka Item Lists), Claim Reviews, Events, FAQ Pages, How-Tos, Images, Local Business / Local SEO, Organizations, Products, Ratings, Recipes, Restaurants, Reviews, Videos, and more.

 Uses filters to dynamically (and automatically) create Schema markup, allowing the WPSSO Schema JSON-LD Markup add-on to provide an almost unlimited number of Schema types, children sub-types, and properties inherited from each parent type (for example, Restaurant is a sub-type of Food Establishment, which is a sub-type of Local Business, which is sub-type of *both* Organization *and* Place, which are both sub-types of Thing).